-As noted above, resource availability among all four districts was reliable and formed a strong foundation for coverage improvement; resource availability was also similar among districts.
-It varied mainly in terms of the ratio of health staff to population.
+As noted above, resource availability among all four districts was reliable and formed a strong foundation for coverage improvement.
+Resource availability was also similar among districts.
+It varied mainly in terms of the availability of vaccinators.
 Health workers in Bafang also noted they lacked resources to offer outreach and mobile services to segments of the population who were difficult to access or were resistant to vaccinations, and as a result, these populations often did not receive services.